kinglozzer/YepnopeSilverStripe/README.md

 ###Download:###

-Simply clone or download this repository and put it in a folder called 'YepnopeSilverStripe' in your SilverStripe installation folder, then run `dev/build`.
+Simply clone or download this repository and put it in a folder called 'yepnopesilverstripe' in your SilverStripe installation folder, then run `dev/build`.

 ##Examples:##